the Earth's healing wisdom

 Do a meditation and call on Indian goddess of destruction and renewal, Kali, to help you face your fears and move through resistance to change.

 Make a delicious meal with your friends and family and celebrate your manifestations of inner and outer abundance.

 Winter Solstice celebrates the presence of spirit and the power of faith and hope that our dreams will come into manifestation.
 It is a time of patience, like that of an expectant mother who can sense the soul of the child within but must wait for the first indication that physical life is truly within her.
 Rest is necessary for the growth that comes later in the season.

-Common themes associated with the Winter Solstice are: Spiritual healing, reflection, slowing down, resting, listening for guidance, honoring our ancestors, celebrating the return of light, gratitude, patience, prayer, releasing burdens and conflicts, forgiveness, dreaming, and setting strong intentions for the new year.
+Common themes associated with the Winter Solstice are: spiritual healing, reflection, slowing down, resting, listening for guidance, honoring ancestors, celebrating the return of light, gratitude, patience, prayer, releasing burdens and conflicts, forgiveness, dreaming, and setting strong intentions for the new year.

 Like our ancestors have done from the beginning of time, we too could honor the cycles and the seasons to remind us of the ever-changing flow of life that we are an undeniable part of.
 The earth has a lot of healing wisdom for those who listen.